Eshab01/Expense-Tracker-Management-System-using-C-/README.md

 ## Features

-- Input monthly budget for various categories (e.g., housing, utilities, food, etc.)
+- Input monthly budget for various categories (e.g., housing, utilities, food, etc)
 - Input actual monthly expenses for the same categories
 - Generate monthly reports that compare budgeted amounts to actual expenses
 - Calculate the remaining balance for each month